mj9812/HW-Assignment1/README.md

 First Home Work Assignment on the Node.js Master Class.

 ## Project Description
-A simple "Hello World" RESTful JSON API that listens on a port provided by the user.
+A simple "Hello World" RESTful JSON API that listens on port 3000.
 When someone posts anything to the route /hello, it will return a welcome message, in JSON format.

 ## Install and Run